-Whether you’re trying to pay off debt, save more toward retirement or just boost your monthly and annual income, there are a lot of ways to make more money.
+Whether you’re trying to pay off debt, save more toward retirement or just boost your monthly income, there are a lot of ways to make more money.

-Depending on your situation, there are a few different routes you can take — including opportunities at work, a new job or on the side.
+Depending on your situation, schedule and skills, there are a few different routes you can take — including opportunities at your current workplace, considering a new job or simply taking on various gigs on the side.

 There are tons of ways to make extra cash from your smartphone, your laptop at home or even just by running some errands for people in your area.
 Check out this list of ways to make more money, ranging from a few extra bucks to thousands of dollars!

 30 ways to make more money!

 1. Ask for a raise

 A lot of people are afraid of asking for a raise at work, but when you think about it — worst case your boss says no, best case your boss says yes!